 This is an updated post

 - Not-for-profit organisations with a yearly turnover of $150,000 or more.

 - All taxi drivers and ride-sourcing drivers, regardless of the turnover.

-If you are not currently required to register for GST, remember to check back to these criteria regularly.
+If you're not currently required to register for GST, remember to check back on these criteria regularly.

 When should I register for GST?